 OACAS supports and collaborates with Indigenous, First Nation, Métis and Inuit (FNMI) communities in bettering the health, well-being and life chance of FNMI children in Ontario.
 OACAS does so by offering programming to enhance the knowledge and understanding of child welfare staff of Indigenous culture and history, as well as to Indigenous youth in care.
 In addition we advocate and support restoration of jurisdiction of child welfare service to FN communities.

-As an organization, OACAS continues to advocate to ensure agencies are able to support the needs of Aboriginal children and families they are serving.
-There is a strong emphasis on enhancing the knowledge and understanding of Ontario’s Aboriginal FNMI population for child welfare staff.
+As an organization, OACAS continues to advocate to ensure agencies are able to support the needs of Indigenous children and families they are serving.
+There is a strong emphasis on enhancing the knowledge and understanding of Ontario’s FNMI population for child welfare staff.
 OACAS is also working to support and facilitate reconciliation between Children’s Aid Societies and the First Nation communities they serve.

 Truth and Reconciliation Commission's Final Report and Recommendations

 On June 2, 2015, Justice Murray Sinclair released the Truth and Reconciliation Commission's Summary Report.
 The report, which includes 94 recommendations, comes ahead of a final report that will be released later this year.
 The aim of the Commission and its report is to address the continuing legacy of the residential school system and "to guide and inspire a process of truth and healing leading towards reconciliation..."